-Submissions for the sixth annual South Carolina High School Writing Contest are now being accepted.
+Submissions for the seventh annual South Carolina High School Writing Contest are now being accepted.
 The contest is open to South Carolina high school juniors and seniors.
 Students must be residents of South Carolina.
-The deadline is Monday, October 29.
+The deadline is Tuesday, October 15.

 How it works

-In 750 words or less, writing in any genre or combination of genres (essay, short story, poem, play, etc.), answer this question: “How should we improve the state of South Carolina?”
+In 750 words or fewer, writing in any genre or combination of genres (essay, short story, poem, play, etc.), answer this question: “How should we improve the state of South Carolina?”